tewendel/interkit-masterarbeit/app-bundler/README.md

 # API

 - GET /compile/project/id attempts to compile and bundle the project into public/build/id
-- GET /app/id servers the project from public/build/id
+- GET /app/id serves the project from public/build/id

 # notes